conor-ob/dublink/README.md

 ## Android development

-Dublin Mapper makes use of the latest Android libraries and best practices
+DubLink makes use of the latest Android libraries and best practices
 * Written in [Kotlin](https://kotlinlang.org/)
 * [Retrofit](https://square.github.io/retrofit/)/[OkHttp](https://square.github.io/okhttp/) for networking.
 The networking is fully contained in a separate library dublin-rtpi-service
 * [SQLDelight](https://github.com/cashapp/sqldelight) for local storage